frozenproof/potum-on-cloud/README.md

 by the way, data power also require to change the currently connected network on ethernet to 8.

-If it works it works
+If it works it works, now go and commit tax evasions.